Strap Showcase: One of Seiko's most popular divers shows just how versatile it can be...

 - One thing to be aware of when changing the straps is that Seiko dive watches have different spring bars than those used on other watches.
 They’re thicker, with larger 1.1mm tips (compared to the 0.9mm tips found on regular spring bars).
 Therefore, you’ll also need some of our replacement spring bars for diver’s watches for some straps.
 These “Skinny Fat” spring bars are the same thickness as a normal spring bar but have the larger 1.1mm tips to fit Seiko lugs.
 You can purchase them here.
 In addition to those, we also have replacement quick-release springbars with thicker tips for straps with the quick release option.

 - As a dive watch the Seiko SPB143 is ostensibly a tool.
-Therefore, it’s only fitting that we pair it with straps designed for tool watches, such as NATO and rubber straps.
+Therefore, it’s only fitting that we pair it with straps designed for tool watches, such as Military Nylon and rubber straps.
 Whilst I’m not a stickler for the rule about not putting a leather strap on a diver, I think the Seiko looks best on straps suited for use on a dive watch.

 With that all in mind, let’s dive right into the strap options…